airq/research/en.md

 **Research interests:**
 - Fatigue and fretting fatigue of Ni-based superalloys
 - Characterization of advanced alloys using in-situ SEM and EBSD
-- Crystal plasticity simulation including grain boundary cracking of single-crystal and poly-crystal alloys
+- Crystal plasticity simulation considering grain boundary cracking of single-crystal and poly-crystal alloys
 - Data-driven method to model material properties

 <div align="center">